-This means your insurance company can't expect you to pay an $80 co-pay for a visit to your therapist, while seeing your ophthalmologist only requires a $20 co-pay.
-While prices will vary depending on your plan, the co-pay of seeing an in-network mental health care professional typically runs from $30 to $50, which may be less expensive than most people think.
+This means your insurance company can't expect you to pay an $80 copay for a visit to your therapist, while seeing your ophthalmologist only requires a $20 copay.
+While prices will vary depending on your plan, the copay to see an in-network mental health care professional typically runs from $30 to $50, which may be less expensive than most people think.

 Educate yourself about mental health

 The stresses of life can take a toll on anyone.
 Fortunately, there should be some form of help available through your insurance provider.
 To find out more details on the information presented above, visit the government's website devoted to mental health to learn more.